Skip to main content

 How do I use the MHRA Yellow Card scheme?

-You might like to save the MHRA Yellow Card scheme link to your browser or download the app for future use.
+You can visit the MHRA Yellow Card scheme website or download the app.
 To start your Yellow Card report:

-1. Enter the name of your medicine in the search bar.
-Medicines are listed by the name of their active ingredient, not by the brand name.
-To find the name of the active ingredient, look at the patient information leaflet that came with the medicine or device, or ask your doctor or pharmacist.
+2. Enter the name of your medicine in the search bar.
+Medicines are listed by the name of their active ingredient - not by the brand name.
+To find the name of the active ingredient, look at the patient information leaflet (PIL) that came with the medicine or device, or ask your doctor or pharmacist.

-2. If you can't find the active ingredient name, you can select this option from search bar dropdown menu and start your report.
+3. If you can't find the active ingredient name, you can select this option from the search bar dropdown menu and start your report.

 Case study: new side effect found for Gaviscon Infant

 Your reports make a real difference.
-When a three-month-old baby boy developed severe constipation while taking Gaviscon Infant, this is what happened when his mother reported it2.
+When a three-month-old baby boy developed severe constipation while taking Gaviscon Infant, this is what happened when his mother reported it.

 1. MHRA experts investigated the report and found six other reports of constipation with Gaviscon Infant in children under nine months.